JordanTStrong/startup/notes.md

 - Learned that I need to reference JS and CSS files from within the HTML file
 - Learned that I can reference files that do not currently exist
 - Learned that I can reference multiple HTML files to each other
+- Learned that I can affect font size/bold or not
+- Learned that I can require data entry from a user to submit a form within HTML
+- Learned how to link an image
+- Learned how to create a button